sorfinaly/XSS-CSRF/README.md

 This file is to clear the session data then redirect user to `index.html`

 ### 10. content-security-policy.php

+In this file contains header specifies that content such as scripts, stylesheets, fonts, and images can only be loaded from specific trusted sources, including the current domain ('self'), external domain 'https://sorfina', and inline data.
+It permits inline scripts ('unsafe-inline') for script execution, allows stylesheets from 'https://fonts.googleapis.com', inline styles ('unsafe-inline'), and fonts from 'https://fonts.gstatic.com'.
+Images can only be loaded from the current domain and inline data.
+Additionally, it prohibits loading of any objects from external sources ('none').

 ## How the Files are Connected